VRConservation/geosp-draft/04_python.md

 # The bounding box is lower-left x, lower-left y, upper-right x, upper-right y
 bbox = [146.5, -43.6, 146.7, -43.4]
 ```
-Search and load the data
+Search and load the data:

 ```python
 # Datetime can be a single date, like YEAR, YEAR-MONTH or YEAR-MONTH-DAY